All Episodes

 Thanks very much, sir.

-Well, first off, I just wanted to say the the Elvis version of the battle hymn was always inspirational to me, and uh and but uh the the version performance on Wednesday did take the cake and uh just wanted to make that little comment.
+Well, first off, I just wanted to say the Elvis version of the battle hymn was always inspirational to me.

 Thank you, sir.

-Oh, go ahead, Gary.
+Go ahead, Gary.

-And so we can't pull out that's what they'll do.
+And so we can't pull out.

 They'll continue to blame everything on Bush, everything on the Republicans.

-If one of these two becomes president and they wreck the economy and do they'll blame it on Bush, things they did not know about when they were running, because Bush wasn't forthcoming and didn't tell them the truth about how bad things really were.
+If one of these two becomes president and they wreck the economy and they'll blame it on Bush, things they did not know about when they were running, because Bush wasn't forthcoming and didn't tell them the truth about how bad things really were.

-Obama said that he doesn't like what Jimmy Carter's doing.
+But if you want some real irony from Obama, Obama said that he doesn't like what Jimmy Carter's doing.

 Jimmy Carter's out there talking to Hamas.